WilliamClements/Parthenopea/README.md

 The Euterpea user already can connect a synth to select and manually map Instruments to MIDI/GM from their SoundFont file set.
 However, using heuristics, Parthenopea chooses and maps "for you" the highest quality Instruments.

 For more on Euterpea, see https://www.euterpea.com/ and obtain its textbook ***Haskell School of Music***.
-However, Parthenopea doesn't require user to *directly* interface with Euterpea to survey, compare, and apply Instruments from their SoundFont *treasure trove*.
+But Parthenopea doesn't require user to *directly* interface with Euterpea to survey, compare, and apply Instruments from their SoundFont *treasure trove*.

 ## Building it
 Some difficulty here.
 User needs to know how (e.g. *cabal.project*) to set up local packages in a dependency chain.
 Also how to debug broken version constraints. https://github.com/georgefst/Euterpea2 is a fork of Euterpea intended to work around some build blockers.